 DAY 1Arrival into Brisbane

-After you get settled into your large room with its eye-popping floral motifs and enjoy the free in-room snacks and a soda from the complimentary minibar, head out for a stroll around the Valley.
+After you get settled into your large room with its eye-popping floral motifs and enjoy the in-room snacks and soda from the complimentary minibar, head out for a stroll around the Valley.

 DAY 2Explore Brisbane